CNR-IN-MatMod/BetaCell2019/README.md

 # List of PubMed studies considered

-The list is also provided as an [MS Excel file](PubMed search results.xlsx).
+The following list is also provided in the [Excel format](PubMed%20search%20results.xlsx).

 Reference | DOI | Included | Reason | Comment
 -------|----|----|----|----